MarkPhamm/duckdb-dbt-metricflow/README.md

 ## Set up

-Switch to the root directory of the generated sample project (e.g. `cd duckdb-dbt-metricflow`).
+* Switch to the root directory of the generated sample project (e.g. `cd duckdb-dbt-metricflow`)
-   This enables use of the tutorial project and associated connection profile in later steps.
+* This enables use of the tutorial project and associated connection profile in later steps
-   Run `cd database && pwd` to get the full path to your database directory.
+* Run `cd database && pwd` to get the full path to your database directory
-   Update the path in `profiles-example.yml` to point to your DuckDB database location.
+* Update the path in `profiles-example.yml` to point to your DuckDB database location

 ## 1. Metricflow